 How can I make sure I’m getting brand-name TECFIDERA from my healthcare provider and my specialty pharmacy?

-There are 3 simple tips you can follow to make sure you receive brand-name TECFIDERA.
-It’s important you keep an open dialogue with your healthcare provider and specialty pharmacy to ensure your prescription will be filled as discussed.
+There are three simple tips you can follow to make sure you receive brand-name TECFIDERA.
+It’s important to keep an open dialogue with your healthcare provider and specialty pharmacy to ensure your prescriptions, refills, and automatic refills are filled as discussed.

-If you realize you’re not getting brand-name TECFIDERA, call your healthcare provider and inform them immediately.
+If you realize you’re not getting brand-name TECFIDERA, call your healthcare provider and inform them.
 You can also contact a Biogen Support Coordinator at 1-800-456-2255.
 They are ready to help make sure you receive brand-name TECFIDERA.

-What if I’m switched from TECFIDERA to a generic option by my insurance or through my pharmacy's automatic refill program?
+What if I'm switched from TECFIDERA to a generic option by my insurance or through my pharmacy's automatic refill program?